EURODEO/rodeo-edr-profile/README.md

 ### Starting august 2024: Observations data

 Define the profile needs for meteorological ground observations data.

-Possible as a separate profile.
+Work roughly in this order:

+0. Create a rough set of annotated examples of `/collections` and data query response, to document how responses from a compliant service will look.

-First, we want to tackle the metadata about parameters, units and coordinate systems, e.g decide on which vocabularies to use.
+1. We want to tackle the metadata about parameters, units and coordinate systems, e.g decide on which vocabularies to use.

-Secondly, how to map observations into collections?
+2. How to map observations into collections?
 One collection pr. country, one pr. station?
 Or rather pr. parameter or pr. data type (core / recommended etc.)?

-Then, work more directly on the OpenAPI specification, with things like:
+3. work more directly on the OpenAPI specification, with things like:

     - the details of the content of `/collections`.
     - which queries to support
     - response formats for the data queries.

+Lastly, there are some open questions about scope: Should the profile include constraints on how to publish metadata?
+E.g specific rules on using OGC-API Records to publish metadata about stations?
+Are there overlaps between the job of WIGOS and Oscar (WMDS, WMDR?) and this profile?
+Also, as a matter of practicality the profile needs to be built with some understanding of how WIS2 is implemented.

-### Late 2024: Forecast data
+### Late 2024: Forecast / radar / alerts / climate data?

 Define the profile needs for meteorological weather forecast data.
-Possible as a separate profile.
+Reuse as much of the observations data profile as possible.
+Go back and refactor observations profile if that is required.

+## Tools